Elmahrosa/agent-code-risk-mcp/README.md

 * `.env` is gitignored
 * Wallet address is public-safe
 * No private keys stored
-* No signing on server
+* No signing performed on server
+* MVP does not verify payment proof on-chain (header presence only)

 ---

 ## 📈 Use Cases

-* CI/CD pipeline guards
+* CI/CD pipeline gates
 * AI code review agents
 * Pre-merge security checks
 * Autonomous DevOps bots